 Cap on food-based biofuels Level of the cap The respondents expect a 7% cap to be implemented.
-This is what is Level of the cap scheduled in the proposal for a Royal Decree that may be approved before the elections in December.
-The cap will probably not come into force before 2020, however, at least under the present government.
-During the last decade conventional biofuels have been promoted as a , measure for rural development because of their positive impacts on the agricultural sector and the rural economy.
-As the Spanish government has bargained (supported by the Spanish biofuels sector) for this cap level, it makes sense not to set it at a lower level.
-To achieve the 10% RES target it is considered necessary to make full use of conventional biofuel capacity.
-One respondent explains there is currently no concrete proposal on how the cap should be put into practice.
+This is what is scheduled in the proposal for a Royal Decree that may be approved before the elections in December.
+The cap will probably not come scheduled in the proposal for a Royal Decree that may be approved before the elections in December.
+The cap will probably not come force before 2020, however, at least under the present government During the last decade conventional biofuels have been promoted a measure for rural development because of their positive impacts or agricultural sector and the rural economy.
+As the Spanish governme has bargained (supported by the Spanish biofuels sector) for this ca level, it makes sense not to set it at a lower level.
+To achieve the RES target it is considered necessary to make full use of conventior biofuel capacity.
+One respondent explains there is currently no con crete proposal on how the cap should be put into practice.
 Use under RED At the moment the cap will be applied only under the RED.
 In the and/or FQD proposal for the Royal Decree its application under the FQD is not considered.
 The ministry of Industry has not yet decided how to implement the FQD, and it is difficult to anticipate when this will happen.
-It seems the ministry does not plan to apply the cap under the FQD in the future, but only to implement the minimum, the mandatory parts of the directive.
+It seems the ministry does not plan to apply the cap under the FQD in the future, but only to implement the minimum, the manda parts of the directive.
 Under a new government administration this could change.
-Biofuel companies do not want to extend the cap to the FQD.
-Sub-target for advanced biofuels Level of the sub- The proposal for a Royal Decree states that a ministerial order could target establish a sub-target for advanced biofuels.
-The decision has not yet been taken and will not be taken before the elections in December 2015.
-However, the interviewed stakeholders estimate that the target will most probably be zero, or at least significantly below 0.5%, and that the decision will be delayed as long as possible.
-(According to the directive, the deadline is 6 April 2017) Under a new government this could change.
-Until now there is no 'official' justification with reference to Article 3 (4) e) i), ii) or iii), but it could be each of them (because of the subsidies for electric vehicles, because of the lack of national production, its high costs).
-The biofuels sector has bargained for a 2% target.
-Strategy to realise It seems probable that the present Spanish administration will wait as long as possible with any decision regarding incentives for advanced this target biofuels (also in case of the implementation of double-counting).
-There , are no incentives in place to promote advanced biofuels, however.
+Biofuel companies do not want to extend the cap to FQD.
+Sub-target for advanced biofuels Level of the sub- The proposal for a Royal Decree states that a ministerial order coul d target establish a sub-target for advanced biofuels.
+The decision has not y been taken and will not be taken before the elections in December 2015.
+However, the interviewed stakeholders estimate that the tar will most probably be zero, or at least significantly below 0.5%, and • the decision will be delayed as long as possible.
+(According to the directive, the deadline is 6 April 2017) Under a new government th is could change.
+Until now there is no 'official' justification with 15 reference to Article 3 (4) e) i), ii) or iii), but it could be each of the ~ m (because of the subsidies for electric vehicles, because of the lack national production, its high costs).
+The biofuels sector has barga inea for a 2% target.
+Strategy to realise It seems probable that the present Spanish administration will wait this target long as possible with any decision regarding incentives for advanced biofuels (also in case of the implementation of double-counting).
+T are no incentives in place to promote advanced biofuels, however.
 Although several technology centres and companies are working on these, they have all suffered under the economic crisis and its consequences.
 Abengoa intended to invest and several months ago received a NER300 for a waste-to-biofuel-plant in Seville.
-In the end, though, the decision was delayed owing to the high costs, the company's debts and regulatory insecurity, raising doubts about the return on investment.
-In general there is little scope for investment up to 2020.
-Even for a new government it will not be prioritised at the beginning of its tenure.
-The directive has only just been approved, and I and the second se in Coning quite a long time is usually required for implementation.
-At the in Spain quite a long time is usually required for implementation.
-At the moment there are no additional measures, incentives etc. planned.
+In the en d, though, the decision was delayed owing to the high costs, the company's debts and regulatory insecurity, raising doubts about the е return on investment.
+In general there is little scope for investmen t up to 2020.
+Even for a new government it will not be prioritised at the ; beginning of its tenure.
+The directive has only just been approved, and + + h a in Spain quite a long time is usually required for implementation.
+A it the